zhuoli7/emotion_based_spotify/README.md

 ####EC601 project

 Our Emotion-based Spotify project is a web app developed to analyze facial emotion and return the playlist to user.
-It can recognize the following emotions: happy, sad, fear, angery, surprise and neutral.
+It can recognize the following emotions: happy, sad, fear, angry, surprise and neutral.

 ####Our project highlight